Gageperrin/it-notes/computer-science/accelerated-fundamentals/object-oriented-data-structures.md

 The height balance factor (b) of a node is the difference in height between two trees.
 A balnaced BST is a BST where every node's balance factor has a magniture of 0 or 1.

 There are n! different ways to create BSTs with the same data.
 The worst case BST will have a height proportional to the number of nodes while an avergae BST will have a height proportional to the logarithm of the number of nodes.

+## Week 3: AVL Trees and B-Trees

+### 3.1 AVL Trees

+Balanced BSTs are height-balanced trees that ensure nearly half of the data is located in each subtree.
+BST sub-structures include a mountain with both a right and a left child and a stick that has two children only in one direction.
+Sticks should be converted into mountains.

+A balance factor is the absolute difference between heights of left and right subtrees.
+A higher balance factor means less balance.

+To do this, first identify the node that is deepest into the tree that makes the tree out of balance.
+Identify the stick, break it in half, and raise it up as a mountain and re-attach the children.
+For example, a stick slanted to the right should be broken in half and everything rotated to the left.
+This is a generic left rotation.

+An elbow occurs when a stick is bent.
+It is first necessary to unbend the elbow with a rotation about the end so that it becomes a straightened stick.

+There are four possible rotations: L, R, LR, and RL.
+Rotations are local operations that do not impact the broader tree.
+Rotations run in O(1) time.

+AVL trees are self-balancing BSTs like the above.
+They are named after Adelson-Velsky and Landis.
+Everything about a BST remains true in an AVL tree, but there is extra work on insert and remove.

+For an AVL insert, insert at the proper place, check for imbalance, rotate if necessary and then update height.

+For an AVL remove, find the node, swap it with the IOP, check for imbalance, rotate if necessary and then update height.

+Again, an AVL tree is a BST implementation that also maintains the height at each node and the balance factor.

+### 3.2 B-Trees

+B-Trees are designed to perform well both in main memory and on-disk memory.
+The order of a B-Tree refers to the size of the nodes, it is the maximum number of keys that a given node can have plus one.
+A single B-tree should minimize the number of network packets, disk seeks, or whatever operation is being conducted.
+Again, the goal is to minimize the seeks to reach the data.

+A B-tree of order m is a tree that contains nodes of order m.
+Each node can contain no more than m-1 keys.
+Each internal node can have at most m children, so a B-tree of order m is like an m-way tree.
+To insert into a b-tree, throw up the value into a new node.
+The inserted key becomes a root node, splitting the B-tree into a child node on the left and right.

+A B-tree recursive insert will continuously throw up middle values to create deeper and deeper root nodes to maintain two value nodes.

+B-tree properties:
+* All keys within a node are in sorted order.
+* Each node contains no more than m-1 keys.
+* Each internal node has exactly one more child than key.
+A root node can be a leaf or have `[2,m]` children.
+Each non-root, internal node has `[ceil(m/2),m]` children.
+* All leaves are on the same level.

+With searching a B-Tree, the height of the B-Tree determines the maximum number of seeks possible in search data and the height of the structure is log<sub>m</sub>(n).
+Therefore the number of seeks can be no more than this number.